Gabriel Walsh: Film and TV work

-Film and TV work

 Walsh appeared in a number of movies, including Night Flowers in 1979, which he wrote and co-produced.
 The film received the ecumenical award at the Montreal World Film Festival in 1979.
 Other screen credits include Heaven's Gate in 1981, The Returning in 1983, and a featured role in the TV series Wild Wild West in 1970.

 Plays

 Walsh wrote several plays including The Brandy Dancers and Hearts, which was produced by Eric Morris Theatre in Los Angeles.

 Books

 In 2012, Walsh's memoir, entitled Maggie's Breakfast, was published by Poolbeg Publishing.
 Maggie's Breakfast focused on his "life-changing" encounter with Margaret Burke Sheridan.
 The memoir recounts his upbringing in Dublin in 1940s and 1950s as one of ten children to the moment he departs to New York, barely literate, to live and be educated by his new guardians, Wall Street economists and investors, Emerson and Ruth Houghton Axe.
 The book's sequel, I Dream Alone, covers Walsh's life at the Axe Castle in Tarrytown and was published in 2013.